 Facing a beehive towards nearby foot traffic isn’t a good idea.
 The bees could perceive people and their pets as threats and become aggressive.
 Instead, face the entrance away from public spaces.

 9. Position the hive off the ground

-Keeping hives off the ground is a good way to help prevent predators.
-Insects and mice may still be able to get in, but an elevated hive will provide a little extra protection.
-You can make a stand out of wood, but a few cinder blocks will work just as well.
+Keeping hives off the ground is an excellent way to help prevent predators.
+Insects and mice may still be able to get in, but elevation will provide a little extra protection.
+Make a stand out of wood or cinder blocks.

 10. Stay away from excessive noise

-Although bees may adjust to noisy conditions, they much prefer a peaceful, quiet location.
+Bees prefer a peaceful, quiet location but can adjust to a noisy environment.
 Excessive noise may cause the bees to swarm to a new location or become aggravated.
 Consider factors like noisy machinery, loud music, and traffic.

 11. Consider pets

-Try to locate beehives away from notoriously inquisitive dogs.
-Bees can also scare horses which isn’t ideal if someone is riding them.
-If you’ve got a position well away from animals, then use it.
+Place beehives away from notoriously inquisitive dogs.
+Bees can also scare horses which is dangerous if someone rides past.
+In most cases, the ideal spot is well away from animals.

 13. Take other hives into account

-If you’re positioning multiple hives, then keep a space of 2-5 feet between each one.
-This means you won’t have to walk too far to reach each one.
+If you’re positioning multiple hives, keep a space of 2-5 feet between each.
+This placement means you will be able to reach each one easily.
 Avoid facing hive entrances towards each other.